makintoshEi/devices-clientapp/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This is my solution to Front End Technical assigment for NinjaOne LLC

-This project is running with node v17.4.0
+- node v17.4.0

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+- npm v8.3.1

-### `npm test`
+### Instructions

-Launches the test runner in the interactive watch mode.\
+- Clone this Repository
+- cd devices-clientapp/
+- In a terminal run: npm install
+- After the installation is completed, please run: npm start

+The local server will serve the app at http://localhost:3001, please make sure to run the backend server first.